akserg/learning_bootstrap4_angular2/README.md

 This repository contains source code referenced in [Learning Web Development with Bootstrap 4 and Angular 2, Second Edition] (https://www.packtpub.com/web-development/web-development-bootstrap-4-and-angular-2-second-edition) book.

+## Angular and Bootstrap Versions

+I used Angular 2.4.x and Bootstrap 4.0.0-alpha.5 at the moment of writing this book.

 ## Organization

 The source code is organized by individual chapters.